 Project: Mist Gravity Gun Guide

-A pre-release Project: Mist Gravity Gun guide explaining confirmed uses, combat planning, object manipulation, co-op utility, and limits that need testing.
+A post-launch Project: Mist Gravity Gun guide explaining confirmed uses, combat planning, object manipulation, co-op utility, and limits that need testing.

 What Is Confirmed